warden-sk/compiler/README.md

 React.createElement('div', { className: decodeClassName(decodeResponsiveClassName('fb', '2')) }, 'Client');
 ```

-It compiles a TypeScript file into JavaScript code and, with the help of a [transformer](#transformerts), the code is updated and a corresponding CSS file is created.
+It compiles a TypeScript file into JavaScript code and, with the help of a [transformer](#transformerts), the code is modified and a corresponding CSS file is created.

 ```css
 .\$ar,